School Year 2023/2024

 Stacy Worsley – Teacher (Staff Governor)

-Previous Years’ Register of Business Interests & Committee Structures
+Previous Years’ Register of Business Interests & Committee Structure

 Minutes of meetings can be viewed in the school office.
-Please speak to Mr Rose, the Headteacher or Alex Sykes, the School Business Manager if you would like to see any minutes.
+Please speak to Mr Rose, the Headteacher or Alex Hill, School Business Manager, if you would like to see any minutes.